Epstein and Barclays boss: regulators investigate relationship

 Barclays shares fell 3.4 percent in early trading Thursday.

-Staley was born in Boston, Massachusetts, and spent much of his career at JPMorgan, the Wall Street bank.
+Staley was born in Boston and spent much of his career at JPMorgan, the Wall Street bank.

 Speaking with reporters Thursday, he said he regretted the relationship, which he said started while he was at JPMorgan but "tapered significantly" after he left that company in 2013.